You’ve Got Questions. We’ve Got Answers.

-We want to make sure children have a natural and genuine connection, so we make it one adult per 8 children.
+We want to make sure tamariki have a natural and genuine connection, so we make it one adult per 8 children.
 There are always at least 2 mentors and sometimes more.

 It's wet and stormy, will my child be ok?

 We run our sessions rain or shine unless there is a situation beyond our control (i.e. Metservice Warning).
-Children need to carry rain pants, raincoat and thermal layers.
+Tamariki need to carry rain pants, raincoat and thermal layers.
 We send you a comprehensive clothing list on enrollment and payment.
-We will monitor the children throughout the day to make sure they are warm and happy.
+We will monitor the tamariki throughout the day to make sure they are warm.

 Why do you have such a wide spread of ages?

-My child is special needs - can I send them?
+My child is high needs - can I send them?

-We are not in the position to cater for students with special needs at this stage, but we hope to be able to do so in the future.
+We are not in the position to cater for tamariki with high needs at this stage, as we do not receive any funding.
+We hope to be able to do so in the future.

 I'm interested, what next?

-We would invite you to register your interest first by sending an email with information about your child to Bush Farm School and why this would be a good fit for your child.
+We would invite you to register your interest first by sending an email with information about your child to Bush Farm and why this would be a good fit for your child.
 From here, will send out a registration form for your child.
-On completion of this, we will then invite you along for a day trial; either on one of our School Holiday Programmes or as a day trial at the start of the term.
+On completion of this, we will then invite you along for a day trial; either on one of our School Holiday Programmes or in a one-to-one meeting.
 You will still need to pay for this.